 "Look," she typed out.
 "Your one vote could have mattered."

 Provost, who is a member of the Carcross/Tagish First Nation in the Yukon, has voted in every election since she was 18, but not everyone in her family does.
 She's questioned them on it, engaged them in conversation about why they don't vote, all the while trying to sway them to vote.

 The divide in Provost's family—those who vote versus those who don't—is being seen now on a national scale as Indigenous people debate whether or not to cast a ballot in the upcoming federal election, a choice that could have major implications for a federal election that is expected to be a close one.

-Provost supports voting because "when you're looking at whether or not a riding is going NDP or Conservative, that's big."
+Provost supports voting because "When you're looking at whether or not a district is going NDP or Conservative, that's big."
 Others say they won't.

 "Our greatest source of power has always been and always will be in our people," wrote Pam Palmater, a Mi'kmaq woman from Eel River Bar First Nation in New Brunswick, in a post on her website Indigenous Nationhood addressing some of the pro-vote rationale swirling around the debate.

 "The most exciting and transformative times in our recent history have not been tied to voting in federal elections, but were linked to our very public collective actions against Canadian processes."

 Canada is actively working to undermine the collective rights of First Nations, says Russ Diabo, a Kahnawake Mohawk who wrote earlier this year about voting as "an exercise of self-termination."

 It's not a question of Conservatives versus Liberals versus NDP, says Diabo, "change is going to have to come from outside the system, not within the system."

 There have been no shortages of editorials this summer urging Indigenous people to rock the vote.
 But for many, the reasons for voting—or not voting—go back centuries and extend far beyond the "Anyone but Harper" mantra.